intuit/mlctl/examples/1-sklearn-tree-aws/README.md

 8. Test the endpoint

 Find the name of the endpoint by checking the logs.
-The patterns is XXXXXXXXXX.
+The patterns is XXXXXXXXX, and replace the `endpoint_name_value` below with the SageMaker provided endpoint name.

 ```
 aws sagemaker invoke-endpoint
 --endpoint-name <endpoint_name_value>
---body <value>
+--body {"instances":[{"age": 35, "height": 182}]}
 ```